weop/tunstun/README.md

 - **Merge**: Combine tunnels from multiple files
 - **New**: Create a new empty configuration

-**✨ Built-in File Browser:** No system dependencies required - works without zenity, kdialog, or other external tools.

 ### Quick Access

 Use the **folder icon** in the toolbar for quick access to: